 Board of Director Bios

 Robert Shuh has extensive workplace experience in primary agriculture in the dairy, poultry and field crop sectors in Southern Ontario, and in international economic development managing a sesame seed project (Produmer) for Mennonite Economic Development Associates (MEDA) in Nicaragua.
-Robert was President of MEDA Canada, is a board member of Agro Capital Management (Ukraine) and has held positions on the Executive and Audit Committees of Mennonite Savings and Credit Union.
-He holds an MBA in Agriculture from the University of Guelph and has also studied theology and music.
+Robert was President of MEDA Canada, board member of Agro Capital Management, and has held positions on the Executive and Audit Committees of Mennonite Savings and Credit Union He holds an MBA in Agriculture from the University of Guelph and has also studied theology and music.

 Alfonso Sandino Granera